-Good morning!
+Hello Crafty Friends!
 Today I have a new fun pillow project to share with you – a DIY solar system pillow!
 I love the solar system quilts I have seen and wanted to do something similar with a body pillow we weren’t using.
-It was perfect size to turn into a floor pillow for my son’s room.
+It was the perfect size to turn into a floor pillow for my son’s room.

-For this solar system pillow, the corduroy was a perfect backdrop for all of my planets and stars.
+For this solar system pillow, I used a beautiful midnight blue corduroy my mom purchased back in the ’90s.
+It was so fun finding a use for this fabric, it is so gorgeous my pictures don’t really do it justice!
+The corduroy was a perfect backdrop for all of the planets and stars.
 My son helped me pick out the fabrics for the planets at Joann Fabrics.
 We took a couple of his space books with us and used them to help us choose the fabrics.
-I also used the books to help determine the size of the planets and to make sure I included things like the Great Red Spot of Jupiter.
+It was a fun shopping experience a great chance to include him.
+I also used his space books to help determine the size of the planets and to make sure I included things like the Great Red Spot of Jupiter.

 Below is the tutorial for how I created the pillow along with a free pattern for the planets, spaceship and comets.